 Four hundred years of silence from God spans the time between the Old Testament writings and the New Testament.
 No more prophets, no more prophecy, and no more discipline.
 Were the people awaiting the Messiah or had they given up?
 Did they feel forgotten?

 Even though there is no further word from God during this period, prophecy is being fulfilled and a lot of activity is happening.
 Daniel’s prophecy for three of the four major kingdoms is fulfilled with amazing accuracy: Medo-Persia in 539 BC, Greece in 331 BC, and Rome in 63 BC.
-The area of Jerusalem is now called Judea, the Romans replaced the Persians, and Latin and Greek are the new major languages.
+The area of Jerusalem is now called Judea; the Romans replaced the Persians; and Latin and Greek are the new major languages.
 The one temple of the Old Testament is now transformed into a new form of Jewish government, by way of synagogues and the positions of Pharisees, Sadducees, and Sanhedrin.

 The Jews produce many writings during this period.
 One is known as the Qumran scrolls, or Dead Sea scrolls.
 The Qumran society lived around the Dead Sea area when the scrolls were written.
 They believed in a “new covenant” or messianic theology that looked for the Messiah and followed the prophetic promises.
 Ironically, these scrolls were discovered by shepherds in a cave in 1947.
-This happens one year before Israel becomes a nation again, almost 2600 years after they were first exiled.
+This happened one year before Israel became a nation again, almost 2600 years after they were first exiled.

-Now we enter into the New Testament period of the Christmas story, where we have the writings from a Gentile doctor named Luke.
+Now we come to the New Testament period of the Christmas story, where we have the writings from a Gentile doctor named Luke.
 Luke is my favorite gospel book to read.
 I like his style, and much of the Christmas story we hear today comes from Luke.
 It is a more modern style of writing than what we previously read in the Old Testament.
 Luke explains things in a very factual and methodical way.
 Here is his account of what becomes the beginning of the fulfillment of the Messiah, the birth of the forerunner to Christ.

 Luke 1:1-24 Many have undertaken to compile a narrative about the events that have been fulfilled among us, just as the original eyewitnesses and servants of the word handed them down to us.
 It also seemed good to me, since I have carefully investigated everything from the very first, to write to you in an orderly sequence, most honorable Theophilus, so that you may know the certainty of the things about which you have been instructed.